 - Emerson Woelffer papers, 1937-1999

-- Image Gallery items from other collections related to Woelffer, Emerson
+- Image and Media Gallery items from other collections related to Woelffer, Emerson

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Emerson Woelffer, 1999 March 26, Archives of American Art, Smithsonian Institution.